 A common concern that we receive from Labels, Artists, and more is that they may lose their Spotify streams and/or playlisting that they've earned.
-This article aims to help educate on how we'd need to receive the back catalogue to ensure that this issue doesn't happen.
+This article aims to help educate on how we'd need to receive the back catalog to ensure that this issue doesn't happen.

 Because of audio fingerprinting and metadata, Spotify uses a method called "Track-linking" in order to match previously delivered tracks from one distributor to tracks delivered by us.